vjilmari/multid/cran-comments.md

 ## Update

-This is an update (to version 0.8.0).
+This is an update (to version 0.9.0).
 Changes to this version can be found below.

 ## Changes

-* Fixed a typo in D_regularized manual
+* Renamed variance_test output in ddsc_sem
-* Added difference between two dependent correlations -function (diff_two_dep_cors) which enables simultaneous estimation and testing of Cohen's q under variable dependency
-* Added possibility to use manually constructed regularization and estimation datasets, supplied as a list of two dataframes to "data"-argument in D_regularized
-* Improved the output of diff_two_dep_cors and included an argument for missing data ("ML")
-* Improved clarity in multivariate sex difference vignette
-* Added value_correlation -function for testing and quantifying how ipsatizing values influences associations with other variables
-* Added ddsc_sem -function for deconstructing difference score correlation with structural equation modeling
+* Added ddsc_ml -function for deconstructing difference score correlation with multi-level modeling

 ## Test environments
-* local R installation, R 4.3.0
+* local R installation, R 4.3.2
 * win-builder (devel)
 * Linux, using devtools::check_rhub()